 If you fall seriously behind on your credit card payments, exceed your credit limit, or your bank returns a card payment, the card issuer may increase your standard purchase APR to the penalty interest rate.
 The penalty rate (which may also be called the default rate) is the highest interest rate card issuers charge.

-Based on our data, the average retail credit card rate is 4.27 percentage points above the national average for all credit cards.
-Many retail credit card APRs are close to the 30% mark, even after the two rate decreases by the Federal Reserve (more on that below).
+Among the cards we include with cards marketed to people with bad or fair credit are retail cards.
+Store cards are often easier to get than other cards, but they charge high interest rates.
+Our data found the average store credit card rate was 25.74%, which is 4.34 percentage points above the national average for all credit cards.
+Many store credit card APRs were close to the 30% mark, too, even after three rate decreases by the Federal Reserve (more on that below).

 This monthly report is based on credit card offer data collected and monitored on a rolling basis by The Balance for 266 U.S. credit cards Oct.
 1-31, 2019.
 Our data pool includes offers from 41 issuers, including the largest national banks.
 We track average interest rates on both a weekly and monthly basis for each card category, plus the overall average rate for all cards.